Veterans Suffering From Neurological Disorders

 Neurological Disorders in Gulf War Veterans

 Many veterans who were deployed to the Persian Gulf for Operations Desert Shield and Desert Storm were exposed to a dangerous mix of different chemicals and vaccines.
 They returned with special health problems.
-These problems include numbness, loss of muscle strength, loss of control of bowel or bladder, muscle pain, weakness, headache, brain damage, memory loss, sleep disorders and gastrointestinal problems.
+These problems include numbness, loss of muscle strength, loss of control of bowel or bladder, muscle pain, weakness, headache, traumatic brain injury (TBI), memory loss, sleep disorders and gastrointestinal problems.
 While they were not taken seriously at first, they eventually became known as Gulf War Syndrome.

 Are you struggling with a neurological disorder?
 Are you unhappy with the decision you received from the VA?
 Although some vets consult attorneys, your best choice is almost certainly a VA-accredited claims agent from The Rep For Vets.
 Call (888) 573-7838 for a free initial consultation or complete the online contact form.